Skip to content

 #13 – Do I have to hire a cover designer?

-An attractive, compelling book cover is a major selling point, which makes it a must.
+An attractive, compelling cover is a major selling point, which makes it a must.
 If you work with a self-publishing firm, you’ll have the option of using their cover designers—for a fee, of course.

-You may also want to consider using a premade book cover.
+You may also want to consider using a premade cover.
 These are covers that have already been designed.
 You can view them on the designer’s website, pick out the one you like, and ask the designer to pop in your book title, subtitle, and author name.

 Let’s take a quick look at the terms used to describe different types of publishing.